testmigrator/testsmellrefactoring/README.md

 The tool will automatically parse and detect, and preprocess the unit tests from the project directory.

-You can find a prompt in the `motivation_example_prompt.txt` file, and use an LLM to quickly see the effect of a test refactoring.

 ### Step 2: Test Refactoring
 Execute the `refactoring_test.py`.